jmp4zazel/jmp4zazel.github.io/content/research/keyloggers.md

 # Implementation
 Let’s start with the implementation.
-Don’t worry—I’ll walk through it step by step.
+Don’t worry, I’ll walk through it step by step.
 First, we’ll create a keyboard hook.

 ```cpp
 int main()